The rules of inheritance and hereditary traits in genetics.

 Gregor Mendel is widely regarded as the father of genetics, due to his pioneering experiments on pea plants in the mid-1800s.
 He conducted a series of carefully controlled crosses between different varieties of peas and observed how traits were passed down from one generation to the next.
-Through this work, he was able to formulate two laws that describe inheritance patterns: the law of segregation and the law of independent assortment.
+Through this work, he was able to formulate three laws that describe inheritance patterns: the law of dominance, the law of segregation and the law of independent assortment.

 The law of segregation

 The law of segregation is a fundamental principle in genetics, and it explains why offspring can have different combinations of traits than their parents.
 It states that each organism has two copies (alleles) for every gene, which are inherited separately from each parent.
-During gamete formation, these alleles separate so that only one allele is present in each gamete.
+During the formation of gametes such as eggs and sperm, these alleles separate so that only one allele is present in each gamete.
+This means each parent passes on one of their alleles to their offspring.

 In humans, this means that we all have two copies of every gene – one inherited from our mother and one from our father – and they can be either identical or different depending on what combination we receive at conception.
-For example, if both parents carry an allele for blue eyes then there’s a 50% chance their child will also have blue eyes; but if only one parent carries the allele then there’s only a 25% chance their child will inherit it too!
+What this looks like in practice depends on dominance effects.
+For example, two parents with brown eyes can have a child with blue eyes, if both parents pass on a blue-eyed allele that was hidden in themselves by the dominant brown-eyed allele that they both also carry.

 The law of independent assortment